Armoured warfare: Japan

 The Japanese doctrine was mainly French in concept but with some purely Japanese elements.
 Due to Japan's naval priorities in warship construction and inter-service feuds (the marine branch of the IJN favoured all-around protective armour) IJA tanks were lightly armoured.
-As with most armour during the 1930s, the main guns were small in calibre: 37 mm for their Type 95 light tanks and 47 mm for the Type 97 medium tank, but this was sometimes compensated by a high muzzle velocity.
+As with most armour during the 1930s, the main guns were small in calibre: 37 mm for their Type 95 Ha-Go light tanks and 47 mm for the Type 97 Chi-Ha medium tank, but this was sometimes compensated by a high muzzle velocity.
 The IJA's use of tanks in China exemplifies its doctrine: light tanks were used for scouting or acted as mobile infantry support, while medium tanks supported the infantry and assaulted deeper objectives, but did not fight en masse.

 In 1939, the Japanese Army engaged Soviet armour at Nomonhan.
 During the three-month-long war, Japanese armour had shown their weakness against Soviet tanks; and the resulting Japanese defeat prompted a series of complaints by the Imperial Army to incorporate improvements in future Japanese armour.
 This is the primary reason IJA tanks were not as successful while being used with IJA tactics.
 The tank forces of the U.S. Army consisted of the M2A4 and M3 Stuart light tanks up until 1941, although these vehicles were five years newer than the 1935 built Type 95's, the IJA and U.S. light tanks were comparable to each other, and seemingly performed well for their respective forces during jungle combat operations; during their phase of World War II.

 As with all armour, maintenance was a continuous challenge; especially in tropical environments.
-When IJA and SNLF (Imperial marines) tanks did clash with the enemy they were quickly destroyed by concealed anti-tank guns or overwhelming numbers of hostile tanks.
-Japan was a naval power, and concentrated its production on warships, thus placing a low priority on armoured vehicle development, its tanks becoming quickly obsolete during the later years of the war.
-A number of designs that were equal to heavier foreign types were on the drawing board at the beginning of the war, but would only be built in small numbers towards the end, being placed in reserve, to be deployed for the defence of Japan itself.
+When IJA and SNLF (Imperial marines) tanks did clash with the enemy they were destroyed by anti-tank guns or overwhelming numbers of hostile tanks.
+Japan was mainly a naval power, and with the beginning of the Pacific War, Japan's priorities shifted to warships and aircraft production.
+Resources for development and production of armoured vehicles for the Army were given low priority.
+This led to its tanks becoming quickly obsolete during the later years of the war.
+A number of designs that were equal to heavier foreign types were on the drawing board during the last years of the war, but production could not advance beyond small numbers or the prototype stage due to material shortages, and the loss of Japan's industrial infrastructure by the Allied bombing of Japan.
+In addition, these tanks and tank-destroyers were placed in reserve, to be deployed for the expected defence of the Japanese home islands.